-Hypoxic ischemic encephalopathy (HIE) is a condition which occurs when the brain is deprived of the necessary supply of oxygen to continue normal function.
+Hypoxic ischemic encephalopathy (HIE), also known as "birth asphyxia," is a condition which occurs when the brain is deprived of the necessary supply of oxygen to continue normal function.
 It can occur at any time of life, but the term is most frequently used in reference to birth injuries which can leave the child with permanent brain damage or which may be fatal.
-If your baby suffered from mild or severe HIE as a result of preventable labor & delivery problems, come to The Tolson Firm, LLC for help.
-We represent the rights of the injured, and believe that your family should not be forced to pay the price for a doctor's negligence.
+According to the Florida Neonatal Neurologic Network, HIE affects 20 out of every 1,000 full-term births and 60% of live premature births.

 When your child faces a life of suffering from severe medical conditions caused by HIE, it is advisable to retain legal representation as early as possible.
-An Atlanta medical malpractice lawyer from our firm will stand by you throughout the process of pursuing compensation, working tirelessly to maximize the amount you receive in a settlement.
+A skilled HIE attorney from our firm will stand by you throughout the process of pursuing compensation, working tirelessly to maximize the amount you receive in a settlement.
 We have been named among the Top 100 Trial Lawyers in Georgia for four consecutive years, and have litigated dozens of multi-million dollar cases to a successful resolution.

 Contact an Atlanta birth injury attorney if your baby suffered hypoxic ischemic encephalopathy during birth and you want to learn whether you have grounds for a lawsuit.